whitebread-cloud/terraform-aws-s3-swagger-ui/README.md

 Use in conjunction with CloudFront to create an globally, easily accessible swagger ui for services.

 Written using terraform .12.x.

+NOTE: See changelog if upgrading from .12.x to .13.x or above.

 Special thanks to https://gist.github.com/denniswebb for his swagger-ui tf gist.